package inventory

 A slot-like interface for a specific grid position in an inventory.
 The size is typically bound to anything that can be stowed which encompasses most all

-is essentially treated as 1x1.
-Upon insertions, however, the capacity temporarily is treated as the size of the item being inserted (unlessNone
+Equipment.
+The capacity of thisEquipmentSlotis essentially treated as 1x1.
+Upon insertions, however, the capacity temporarily is treated as the size of the item being inserted (unlessNone).
+This allows a proper check for insertion collision.

 The following diagrams demonstrate the coordinate association: